react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-container.md

 ### `linking`

-Configuration for linking integration used for deep linking and URL support.
+Configuration for linking integration used for deep linking and URL support in browsers.
 Accepts the same options as [`useLinking`](use-linking.md#options).

 Example: